Deitmar-Phillotts/Trying-Markdown/README.md

 I will have to create a checklist too become a spelling Bee Champ;
 1. Go to bed early
 1. Eat my vegetables
-1. Read my Bible, pray everyday and I''l grow, grow , grow.
+1. Read my Bible, pray everyday and I'll grow, grow , grow.

 This is just the beginning;
 + I will excercise intensely and become strong